erhant/zkctf-scalebit/README.md

 - a faucet link
 - a netcat `nc` command

 You can see further instruction when you enter the netcat command.
 You will also need a solver account (preferably a throw-away).
+You will place your solver private key & RPC urls along with contract addresses under `.env` file, see [example here](./.env.example).

 > [!NOTE]
 >
 > When you get the deployer address, you can fund that address at the faucet, along with your throw-away solver address.

-See [example env](./.env.example) file for the Forge script setup.

 ## Tests